-A simplified pathway risk map Figure 3.12 of the Glaskeelan catchment have been prepared to assess the potential impact from On-site wastewater treatment systems.
+A simplified pathway risk map Figure 3.19 of the Dawros catchment have been prepared to assess the potential impact from On-site wastewater treatment systems.
 These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
 The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
 Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-Given the dominant peat soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme pathway risk for most onsite systems within the catchment in terms of pathogens and phosphorous load to surface waters.
-However, the number of such onsite systems is low.
+Given the dominant peat soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme risk from most on-site systems within the catchment in terms of pathogens and phosphorous load to surface waters.
+Most systems (71) are on high risk pathways and could cause significant problems, 33 systems are located on extreme risk potential, one on moderate and one on low.
 This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
 It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
 However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
-Inspection of the 7 on-site systems in the catchment is required.